CS6375/DecisionTree/README.md

                 └── MANIFEST.MF

         10 directories, 9 files

+If `gradle` is not available, simply execute `javac src main/java/Main.java` would generate executable binary file `Main.class`.

 ## Execution

 After generating jar file, execute the following command to run the driver program of the Decision tree.